-- 4. When the correct grain is found, press the Enter key.
+- 4. When the correct grain is found, select the Enter key.
 The final screen will appear for editing the TEST WEIGHT OFFSET value.
 The adjustment consists of two settings- the whole number and the tenths. - 5.
 Select either the tenths or the whole number field with the Left/Right Arrow keys. - 6.
-Change the selected value with the Up/down Arrow keys.
+Change the selected value with the Up/Down Arrow keys.
 The value of the number is monitored on the TEST WEIGHT OFFSET line toward the bottom of the screen. - 7.
-When finished, press the Enter key to accept the final offset value.
+When finished, select the Enter key to accept the final offset value.
 An asterisk will appear next to the value to indicate the number is recorded.
 An asterisk will also appear next to the test weight value, along with the moisture value, if the test weight option is enabled and a test weight offset has been applied. - 8.
-Press the Previous Page key twice to return to the Setup menu.
-When a grain measurement is taken, an asterick appears in front of the test weight value if the test weight option is enabled and a test weight offset has been applied.
-All changes to the test weight bias are recorded in the Audit Trail.
+Select the Previous Page key to return to the Setup menu.

-Figure 44 Setting The Test Weight Adjustment
+Setting The Test Weight Adjustment

-TEST UNIT PERFORMANCE
+TESTING UNIT PERFORMANCE